 I take my teaching seriously and I am always willing to hear from students about ways that I can improve.
 As a sign of this commitment, I provide a link to my reviews on ratemyprofessors.com .
-If you are interested in my teaching, please also look at the other sources described here.
+If you are interested in learning about me and my teaching, please read on.

-I am undertaking the posting to the web of the feedback that I receive.
-I provide a numerical summary of each data set and word cloud summaries of the responses to each of the open-ended questions on my feedback instrument.
+My goal is to post to this website all the feedback response data that I receive.
+I provide a numerical summary of the Likert items and I transcribe responses to each of the open-ended questions.

 I compute a single number that is the percentage of agreement, over those nine Likert items, with the rating ‘Always’.